-On Wednesday night a protest of about 150,000 people in the Romanian capital of Bucharest was interrupted by a fight between football hooligans and special police forces.
+On Wednesday night, a fight between soccer hooligans and special police forces interrupted a protest of about 150,000 people in the Romanian capital of Bucharest.
 The former had started throwing torches and ice at police and other protesters, which led to several people ending up with head injuries.
 A German freelance reporter was detained during the protest.

 The protests started after the current Romanian government passed a law making it almost impossible to convict people in political office for abuse of power.
-This has all but officially legalised corruption in the Eastern European country.
-The law also implies that thousands of prison sentences will be commuted – especially those of politicians sentenced for corruption and misappropriating millions in public funds.
+This has all but officially legalized corruption in the Eastern European country.
+The law also implies that thousands of prison sentences will be commuted—especially those of politicians sentenced for corruption and misappropriating millions in public funds.

 Another rule under the new law is that you cannot report a crime more than six months after the fact.
 That means it will be a lot harder for people to come forward and report a crime they witnessed, but did not want to report for personal reasons.

-Romanians have been protesting these special government decrees for over two weeks.
+Romanians have been protesting these special government decrees for more than two weeks.
 Because of the unrest, government officials were wary of discussing the law during a normal legislative session and passed it on Tuesday night during what was announced as a debate on the national budget.

 That same night, about 15,000 people gathered in the cold in front of the seat of the government in Bucharest to protest.
 When Florin Iordache—the minister of justice—was asked in a press conference that evening why this law was passed so quickly, he refused to answer and asked if there were any other questions.